 a.
 To C (v.5).
 This is a reference to Peter (John 1:42).
 This appearance, recorded in Luke 24:34, occurred the day of Christ's resurrection. b.
 To the T (v.5).
 Although Judas is no longer among the apostles and their number has been reduced to eleven, they are still referred to as "the twelve."
-This post-resurrection appearance is one of several by Jesus to His disciples (see verse 7); it occurred on the evening of the resurrection and is recorded in Luke 24:36-43 and John 20:19-23.
-C. To more than F H brothers at one time (v.6).
-This is possibly a reference to Acts 1:6-11.
-The fact that Christ appeared to five hundred witnesses collectively (i.e. at the same time and place) makes it highly unlikely that it was a case of mistaken identity or hallucination.
-According to the Old Testament Law, "on the evidence of two witnesses or of three shall a charge be established" (Deuteronomy 19:15).
-The fact that most of the five hundred were still alive at the time of Paul's writing and could be called upon to testify gives further support to Paul's argument. d.
+This post-resurrection appearance is one of several by Jesus to His disciples (see verse 7); it occurred on the evening of the resurrection and is recorded in Luke 24:36-43 and John 20:19-23. c.
+To more than F H d.
 To J (v.7).
 This is a reference to the half brother of Jesus (Matthew 13:55).
 He did not believe the messianic claims of Jesus (John 7:5) until after the resurrection, when he joined the apostles (Acts 1:14) and became one of the most prominent leaders among the early Christians (Acts 15:13ff). e.
 To one U born (v.8).
 This phrase comes from the Greek word éktrōma , which refers to a miscarriage or an abortive birth.
 Paul was not one of the original twelve apostles who walked with Christ during His earthly ministry, but was converted later, when he was confronted by Christ while on his way to Damascus (Acts 9:3-6, 17). f.
 In your own words, explain how this text demonstrates that Paul regarded the resurrection as a real, historical event.
 NOTES: By listing in chronological order the post-resurrection appearances of Christ, the Apostle Paul demonstrated that he viewed Christ's resurrection as a real event in history-one that was validated by eyewitness testimony.